-Light lunches and delicious homemade cakes are available in the coach house where apple juice, local beer and homemade jam and honey produced from the Hole Park Estate can be purchased.
+Light lunches and delicious homemade cakes are available in the coach house where apple juice, local beer and homemade jam and honey produced from the fruit and bees on the Hole Park Estate can be purchased.
 There is also a small plant stall next to the coach house.

 Admission: £7.50 for adults and £1 for children (5 to 18).
 The gardens are open 11am to 6pm.
 Groups of 15+ £7 and guided tours for groups will be an additional £3.50 per person.
 There is a dedicated tea room for groups, free parking for cars and coaches and conducted tours can also be arranged for groups by prior arrangement.